dcm4che/dcm4chee-arc-cs/docs/networking/config/storage.rst

     (dcmExportStorageID)"
     "
+    .. _dcmSingleExportStorageByStudy:

+    :ref:`Single Export Storage by Study <dcmSingleExportStorageByStudy>`",boolean,"Indicates that objects of one Study are NOT distributed over several Export Storages.

+    (dcmSingleExportStorageByStudy)"
+    "
     .. _dcmRetrieveCacheStorageID:

     :ref:`Retrieve Cache Storage ID <dcmRetrieveCacheStorageID>`",string,"Specifies another Storage to which objects are copied in parallel on retrieve to increase the performance on accessing storage systems which provides more bandwidth using multiple connections in parallel.